 Established in 2014, @HomePrep offers over 1,000 courses and 115 state board accreditations in more than 25 different industries.
 All of the company’s courses are written and developed by well-credentialed subject matter experts and instructional designers.
 We chose it as the best value since it offers a comprehensive, self-paced NASCLA exam prep course for an affordable price.

-@HomePrep’s NASCLA General Building Exam Prep Only is a narrated and animated online course that takes students through each of the reference books the exam is based on.
-It’s entirely online and can be accessed 24/7 from any computer or mobile device.
+@HomePrep’s NASCLA General Building Exam Prep Only is an online course that is entirely online and can be accessed 24/7 from any computer or mobile device.